 Also Read:

-Andhra Pradesh ICET 2026 notification will release in first week of March 2026.
+Andhra Pradesh ICET 2026 notification will release tentatively in last week of February 2026.
 Candidates who are willing to appear for the Andhra Pradesh ICET exam must check important dates.
 The registration process will commence soon after release of notification.
 The notification of Andhra Pradesh ICET 2026 mentions the complete details about the important dates, eligibility, application form, admit card, answer key and results.
+As per latest APSCHE AP ICET 2026 notification, AP ICET 2026 exam will be held on April 28 in offline mode.

 APICET 2026 exam will be held in first week of May 2026 in two sessions.
 The first session of Andhra Pradesh ICET 2026 exam willcommence in morning from 9 AM and the second session will commence in forenoon 2.30 pm.
 Candidates who will be allotted the first slot must report at the exam centre by 8.30 whereas, candidates who will be allotted the second shift must report at the exam centre by 2 pm.
 Candidates must complete the frisking process for entry to the examination hall.
 Candidates are advised to visit the allotted APICET 2026 exam centre on the day before the examination to become familiar with the route and exam centre.